zPatrickz/DFC-website/README.md

 To put yourself away from case sensitive issues, please make sure your git is case sensitive, quick settings:

 	git config --global core.ignorecase false

+To quickly deploy the site, use:

+	sudo python manage.py deploy --new

 ### Database